The Bankrate promise

 2. Avoid impulse buys

-To avoid the draining cost of impulse buys, take some time to think about your purchase.
+To avoid the draining cost of impulse buys, take some time to think about your purchases.

 “A great way to prevent impulse spending is to have a rule that you must wait a minimum of 24 hours before buying anything over a certain amount, such as $50 or $100,” says Marlene Schmidt, a money management coach at Insight Spending Planners.

-The benefit of sleeping on it is that you’ll have a clear mind when you make the decision whether to proceed with the purchase.
+The benefit of sleeping on it is that you’ll have a clear mind when you make the decision whether to proceed with the purchase and can avoid having to regret it later.

 “Often, you’ll change your mind and realize you didn’t need or want it anyway,” she says.

-With the persistent barrage of ads, it can be easy to fall into an emotional spending trap.
 You can avoid this temptation by minimizing your interaction with advertising where you can.
-For example, you could unsubscribe from retailers that regularly send ads to your inbox or take your name off snail mail lists.
+Unfollow accounts that frequently tempt you with product placements, and unsubscribe from retailers that regularly clog your inbox with ads.

 4. Find other activities